TinaLand/standford_cs224w_project/FINAL_REPORT.md

 4. **Static Relationships**: Some edge types (sector, supply chain) are static, missing temporal evolution

+5. **Portfolio Concentration Risk**: The RL agent may exhibit concentration bias, potentially allocating heavily to high-performing stocks (e.g., technology sector leaders during the test period).
+While this can lead to high cumulative returns, it also increases portfolio volatility and drawdown risk.
+The high cumulative return (304.36%) and maximum drawdown (-99.79%) observed during backtesting may reflect this concentration effect, particularly during periods of strong sector-specific performance (e.g., the AI boom in 2023-2024).
+Future work should incorporate position limits and diversification constraints to ensure more robust portfolio construction across different market regimes.

 ### 7.2 Future Improvements

 1. **Dynamic Edge Learning**: Learn edge weights that evolve over time